-The board of directors and the executive board have today discussed and approved the annual report of Ørsted EL A/S for the financial year 1 January - 31 December 2019.
+The board of directors and executive board have today discussed and approved the annual report of Ørsted New Bio Solutions China A/S for the financial year 1 January - 31 December 2019.

 The annual report is prepared in accordance with the Danish Financial Statements Act.